This article was written after the closure of the Yesterweb community and was a study and revaluation of ideas that felt uncertain at the time.

 Creative Websites are rare and worth cherishing!

 Simply having a weird creative, colourful and unusual site has its own intrinsic value.
-It's meaningful and worthwhile, even if it's not out the change the world or provide any info other than your fav songs.
+It's meaningful and worthwhile, even if it's not out to change the world or provide any info other than your favourite songs.

 Creative websites are art - and art creates new ideas!